Frost Death Knight PvP in Warlords of Draenor

 Tier 1 has 3 talents that alter the way we apply or use our diseases.
 You always want your diseases up on the target, even as Frost, for the added damage and the harder hitting Obliterates.

 - Plague Leech lets us consume our diseases on a target to activate a depleted Death Rune.
 This choice give the best damage on single target fights.
-If you are fighting mainly single targets (duels, 2s, bosses) than this is your pick.
-Be sure to refresh your diseases after using the leech.

 Tier 2 Talents

 - Lichborne lets us use Death Coil to heal ourselves adding to our survivability, in addition to breaking you free of fears, etc. This is the best overall choice unless an encounter fits the specific criteria of either of the two options below.
 See the macro section below for a “self heal” macro.
 It also adds 10% Leech.

 - Purgatory lets you screw up and live.
 Sortof.
 You still have to receive some serious healing in that 3 seconds or you die anyway.
 Consider it an extra three seconds of life.
+Skip it.

 Tier 3 Talents

 Tier 3 gives us an option between mobility and two methods of crowd control.
 All are good choices.

 - Death’s Advance grants us a decent mobility upgrade, relieving your from having to plod along while all the others dash about.
 This is a solid choice, especially if you don’t need the stun or the slows.